France VAT guide

 eInvoicing requirements

-France is moving ahead with a phased implementation of mandatory eInvoicing and eReporting for all VAT-registered businesses established in the country.
-The updated rollout plan was confirmed in 2024.
+France is moving ahead with a phased implementation of mandatory eInvoicing and eReporting for VAT-registered businesses.

-eInvoicing will apply to domestic B2B transactions between VAT-registered businesses established in France.
+eInvoicing applies to domestic B2B transactions between VAT-registered businesses established in France.

 The following are not in scope for eInvoicing: